 Increased cleaning protocols have been implemented to ensure that all surfaces and restrooms are consistently disinfected.
 All high touch surfaces are disinfected at least every four hours in accordance with CDC guidelines.
 In addition, hand sanitizer stations have been placed throughout the building for guests to use.

 Do I need to reserve my ticket in advance?
 What if I don’t have one when I arrive?

 We are asking all guests to reserve online tickets in advance.
-We will ask to see ticket reservation on mobile device for contactless entry.
-If you arrive and haven’t reserved a ticket, we will ask that you do so on your personal mobile device.
+We ask to see ticket reservation on mobile device for contactless entry.
+If you arrive and haven’t reserved a ticket, we ask that you do so on your personal mobile device.

 What other safety precautions are encouraged from guests?

 The National Constitution Center is committed to creating as many touch-free experiences as possible, so the following actions are suggested from our guests: